Camp Legacy Planning

-People lucky enough to own a camp or cottage often envision their children, grandchildren and great-grandchildren enjoying their beloved camp, cottage or cabin.
+People lucky enough to own a camp, cottage or vacation home often envision their children, grandchildren and great-grandchildren enjoying their beloved camp, cottage or cabin.
 A camp is a place where memories will live on for the next generations, to leave their sandy footprints in the sand or build fires together.

 Leaving a camp to descendants gives the entire family throughout time, a place to gather and feel as one.